michaelosthege/covid-model/README.md

+⚠⚠⚠ End of Branch ⚠⚠⚠

+This repository was duplicated to https://github.com/rtcovidlive/rtlive-global and will no longer be updated!

+⚠⚠⚠ End of Branch ⚠⚠⚠

 # Country-agnostic modeling of R<sub>t</sub>
 This repository contains code for data processing and modeling of COVID-19 reproduction number R<sub>t</sub>
 using the model that was developed for https://rt.live.